Haufe-Lexware/wicked.haufe.io/doc/creating-a-portal-configuration.md

 ### Step 4: Inspecting the repository

-Inside the `/path/to/static` directory, kickstarter has now put quite a large amount of files which can be used for deploying an API Portal to your premises.
+Inside the `/path/to/repo` directory, kickstarter has now put quite a large amount of files which can be used for deploying an API Portal to your premises.

-The mostpart of these files can be directly committed to a git repository, but there is a special file which was created which needs special attention: `deploy.envkey`.
+The mostpart of these files reside inside the `static` directory and can be directly committed to a git repository, but there is a special file which was created which needs special attention: `deploy.envkey`.
 This file contains a random string which is used to encrypt secrets inside the configuration files.
 This file **MUST NEVER BE CHECKED IN TO VERSION CONTROL**.
 This is the key which you need on your deployment system ([CI/CD system](continuous-deployment.md)) in order to "unlock" the encrypted secrets inside your configuration.

 By default, a `.gitignore` file is created which explicitly takes out the `deploy.envkey` from source control.
 Nonetheless, when you edit a configuration using the kickstarter, you will need this file to be in place.
 If it is now, a new one will be created, but previously created secret environment variables can not be successfullly decrypted.
 For a more thorough discussion on secret environment variables, see [Using Deployment Environments](deployment-environments.md) and [Handling Credentials](handling-credentials.md).